Whojo/Autonomous-Navigation-Offroad-by-traversability-analysis/README.md

 - `ROS_NODE` is a python node for ROS, it loads the network and reads a rosbag / listens to the ZED node, and build a costmap.
 It can even record    it's output in a video.
 Currently it cannot be interfaced with ROS' stack navigation but it's on the to-do-list.

+- `semantic_segmentation` contains experiment on semantic segmentation.
+The semantic segmentation builds up on the `models_development` pipeline to smooth the results.
+A distillation method is also implemented to enable its computation on the Jetson Nano hardware.

 - `src` has the big chunks of code
   - `data_preparation` contains the tools to prepare a dataset for the network
     - `create_dataset` takes a list of rosbags paths and extract images from them, gives them a cost and builds a dataset in the `dataset` folder